algoflora/cloregram/README.md

 Cloregram has several main ideas:
 1. **Main and temporal messages** - there is one main actual message that mostly reacts and interacting with user.
 For certain cases can be used such a "temporal" messages with button to delete them.
 Temporal messages appear with notification, when main one is changing smoothly.
 2. **Stateless approach** - actually not completely stateless, but Cloregram does not save exact user state.
-Instead, each button points to unique Callback entity with user ref, function symbol and arguments in [EDN](https://github.com/edn-format/edn) notation saved in [Datomic](https://www.datomic.com).
+Instead, each button points to unique Callback entity with user ref, function symbol and [EDN](https://github.com/edn-format/edn)-serialised arguments saved in [Datalevin](https://github.com/juji-io/datalevin).
 Only interaction with user input (text/media etc) needs to change user state.
 This approach allows to describe more robust and predictible bot behaviour.
 3. **Virtual users testing** - Cloregram comes with ready-made integration testing framework.
 It mocks Telegram API server to allow developer describe users behaviour and test bot outcome in very convenient and flexible way.

 ## Installation